 The Residential Loan Administration Committee evaluates the impact of federal legislation and regulation on servicing operations, profitability and efficiency.
 Works with government agencies, such as Ginnie Mae, Federal Housing Administration (FHA), Veterans Administration (VA), and with Fannie Mae and Freddie Mac to improve and streamline servicing requirements.
 It also assists in the development of educational programs that will improve loan administration techniques or compliance with various federal laws, regulations, and secondary market agency guidelines.
 The Committee also promotes the exchange of information and work proactively to reduce regulatory burden.

-MBA Committee Staff Representative: Vicki Vidal
+MBA Committee Staff Representative: John Snook

-Executive Vice President - Mortgage Services
+Senior Vice President - Mortgage Servicing

 If you would like to get more involved in MBA, consider volunteering for this or one of MBA’s seven other residential committees.
 Any employee of an MBA member company may join one or more of these committees.
 However, you must be an employee of a member firm.
 Individuals who are no longer employed by an MBA member company will be removed from committee rosters.
 Also, you will annually be asked via email to reaffirm your intention to stay active on the committee.